Attention deficit hyperactivity disorder controversies: Methods of diagnosis

-Over the past two decades more research on the functioning of the brain is being done to help support the idea that Attention Deficit Hyperactivity Disorder is an executive dysfunction issue.
-The brains of males and females are showing differences, which could potentially help to explain why ADHD presents differently in boys and girls.
-The current way that diagnosis are made is using the DSM-5, along with a possible physical and visual examination.
+Since the early 2000s, research on the functioning of the brain has been conducted to help support the idea that Attention Deficit Hyperactivity Disorder is an executive dysfunction issue.
+The brains of males and females are showing differences, which could potentially help explain why ADHD presents differently in boys and girls.
+The current method of diagnosis made is using the DSM-5, along with a possible physical and visual examination.

 Over- and under-diagnosis

-Overdiagnosis typically refers to children who are diagnosed with ADHD but should not be.
+Overdiagnosis typically refers to the phenomenon of children without ADHD being systematically erroneously diagnosed with ADHD.
 These instances are termed as false positives.
 However, the "presence of false positives alone does not indicate overdiagnosis".
 There may be evidence of overdiagnosis if inaccuracies are shown consistently in the accepted prevalence rates or in the diagnostic process itself.
 "For ADHD to be overdiagnosed, the rate of false positives (i.e., children inappropriately diagnosed with ADHD) must substantially exceed the number of false negatives (children with ADHD who are not identified or diagnosed)."
-Children aged 8 to 15 years living in the community, indicated an ADHD prevalence rate of 7.8%.
+Children aged 8 to 15 years living in the community indicated an ADHD prevalence rate of 7.8%.
 However, only 48% of the ADHD sample had received any mental health care over the past 12 months.

 Evidence also exists of possible differences of race and ethnicity in the prevalence of ADHD.
 Some believe this may be due to different perceptions of what qualifies as disruptive behavior, inattention and hyperactivity.

 It is argued that over-diagnosis occurs more in well-off or more homogeneous communities, whereas under-diagnosis occurs more frequently in poorer and minority communities due to lack of resources and lack of financial access.
 Those without health insurance are less likely to be diagnosed with ADHD.
 It is further believed that the "distribution of ADHD diagnosis falls along socioeconomic lines", according to the amount of wealth within a neighborhood.
 Therefore, the difficulty of applying national, general guidelines to localized and specific contexts, such as where referral is unavailable, resources are lacking or the patient is uninsured, may assist in the establishment of a misdiagnosis of ADHD.

 Development can also influence perception of relevant ADHD symptoms.
 ADHD is viewed as a chronic disorder that develops in childhood and continues into adulthood.
 However, some research shows a decline in the symptoms of ADHD as children grow up and mature into adulthood.
 As children move into the stage of adolescence, the most common reporters of ADHD symptoms, parents and teachers, tend to focus on behaviors affecting academic performance.
 Some research has shown that the primary symptoms of ADHD were strong discriminators in parent ratings, but differed for specific age groups.
 Hyperactivity was a stronger discriminator of ADHD in children, while inattentiveness was a stronger discriminator in adolescents.